 The Theopolis Institute is devoted to encouraging such catholicity among churches.
 Each year, we invite a Nevin Lecturer from outside our tradition to speak about a topic where the church is currently divided.
 Through this exercise in receptive catholicity, we hope to help overcome the wounds in the body of Christ.

-Our elegant new logo, designed by CREVIN AMD of Missoula, Montana, symbolizes our goals in visual form.
+Our logo, designed by CREVIN AMD of Missoula, Montana, symbolizes our goals in visual form.
 With its curved horizontal lines, our logo represents the horizon of the future that God constantly makes new.
 At Theopolis, we live out of the Christian tradition, not to find a safe haven in the past but to respond creatively and faithfully to a future we cannot anticipate or control.

 The logo is a badge of our mission.
 At the top, it shows a city-scape, resting on the firmament – the heavenly city of God.
 But the city is reflected below the horizon, the image of God’s city on earth.
 Shifting perspective, the city-scape stands at the edge of a sea, its skyline reflected in the sea of nations below.